 The longer the waggle dance, the further away, or more energy it will take to travel there.
 The direction of the food source is indicated by the angle at which the waggle part of the dance takes place.
 Straight up and down in the direction of the Sun means the food is in the direction of the Sun.
 45 degrees to the left mean the food is 45 degrees to the left of the direction of the sun, and so on and so forth.

 Make your own Paper Plate Bouncy Bee to dance around and mimic the waggle and a round dance with it

 Create Your Own Dance Language

 You can create your own dance code to communicate a message.
-First, develop some simple moves and a key that explains them so that you don’t forget what each dance step means.
-For example: one wave of your right hand might mean take one step to the right.
+First, develop some simple moves and a key that explains to them so that you don’t forget what each dance step means.
+For example, one wave of your right hand might mean take one step to the right.
 Jump up once and that means one step forward.

 Once you’ve created your secret dance code, you can do your dance to send your friends on a scavenger hunt to find a prize or snack.
 You could also use the code to simply give clues to a secret location or hiding place.
 Dance slow to indicate the place is further away, dance in a specific direction to show the direction they should head, etc.

 If you are interested in other books about the fascinating social lives of bees, you might want to find the picture book Are You a Bee? by Judy Allen.